tpgml2612/CV/index.md

 ---

 # About Me
 I am a senior undergraduate majoring in mechanical engineering at Seoul National University, Korea.
 I'm also studying statistics as a minor.

 I get along well with people participating in the car-making club, coffee club, and photo club, but I also enjoy my time alone, meditating with coffee, or playing games.
 I'm also continuing yoga to keep healthy.

-Since I was born in Korea and grew up only here except for travel, I want to experience a more expansive world.
+I want to experience a more expansive world since I was born in Korea and grew up only here except for travel.

 <br/>